Write & Direct: The Director's Film School

 Setups & Payoffs

 The good news?
 The Write & Direct online film school will start you out right.
 We take a deep dive into story where you not only learn, but come up with your own idea and write your own screenplay!
 If you want to be a film director, this film school is designed for you.
-Start your journey and enroll today.
+Start your journey and apply today.

 Do you want to make movies?

-If your answer is yes, Write & Direct is your inciting incident.
-It's your catalyst in the journey to becoming a filmmaker.
 There's nothing else quite like it.
-Enroll today or find out more below:
+Apply today or find out more below:

 Subscription Form